jguamie/system-design/notes/google-file-system.md

 * GFS has a relaxed consistency model.
 * Mutations to a chunk are applied in the same order across all replicas.
 * Chunk version numbers are used to detect replicas that have become stale.
 Stale replicas are garbage collected at the earliest opportunity.
 * Whenever a master grants a new lease on a chunk, it increases the chunk version number and informs the replicas.
-Chunk version numbers are applied and persisted on master and the replicas prior to client notification of the lease.
+Chunk version numbers are applied on master and replicas prior to notifying the client of the new lease.
 * Leases include the chunk version number.
-Clients and chunkservers can verify the version number prior to performing an operation.
+Clients and chunkservers verify the version number prior to performing an operation.
-* The master detects failed chunkservers by detecting data corruption through checksumming.
+* The master detects data corruption on chunkservers through checksumming.
-* GFS accomodate the relaxed consistency model by relying on appends versus overwrites, checkpointing, and writing self-validating, self-identifying records.
+* GFS accomodates the relaxed consistency model by relying on appends versus overwrites, checkpointing, and writing self-validating, self-identifying records.
 * Each record prepared by the writer contains checksums so the record's validity can be verified.
 ## Leases and Mutation Order
 These are the steps in which mutations are applied.